CascadeMind at SemEval-2026 Task 4: A Hybrid Neuro-Symbolic Cascade for Narrative Similarity: Experiments

 \subsubsection{Symbolic Tiebreaker Analysis}

-The symbolic tiebreaker achieves 61\% accuracy on perfect ties (n=18), an 11\% improvement over random chance.
-Of the 7 incorrect cases, 3 (43\%) failed due to misleading lexical overlap where stories shared domain vocabulary without narrative similarity, 2 (29\%) involved non-standard narrative structures that violated our positional segmentation assumptions, and 2 (29\%) were edge cases where the correct answer required world knowledge beyond surface signals.
-When applied to all cases regardless of neural confidence, accuracy drops to 53\%, confirming the symbolic signals are specifically effective for high-uncertainty decisions.
+On the separate perfect-tie diagnostic set (n=18), the symbolic tiebreaker achieves 61.1\% accuracy (11/18), as shown in Table~\ref{tab:ablation}.
+Manual inspection shows recurring errors involving misleading lexical overlap, non-standard narrative structures that violate positional assumptions, and edge cases that require world knowledge beyond surface signals.
+Applied to all cases regardless of neural confidence, the symbolic ensemble drops to 53\% on the cascade diagnostic subset, making it suitable only as a high-uncertainty fallback.

+Table~\ref{tab:symbolic_only} confirms above-chance behavior of the symbolic module as a standalone classifier, scoring 57.0\% on development (114/200) and 60.5\% on test (242/400).
+Prediction rates are balanced on both splits, but absolute accuracy stays below the neural cascade.
+Voting and escalation, not symbolic signals, drive performance.